Dieulacres Abbey

 Dieulacres Abbey was a Cistercian monastery established by Ranulf, Earl of Chester at Poulton in Cheshire.
-It moved to the present site at Abbey Green near Leek, Staffordshire in 1214, possibly in part as a result from raids at the former site by the Welsh.
+It moved to the present site at Abbey Green near Leek, Staffordshire in 1214, possibly in part as a result from raids at the former site by Welsh marauders.

 History

 The name means 'may God increase it,' and is derived from the purported exclamation of the wife of Ranulf, when he informed her of a dream in which he was requested to move the abbey from Poulton by his deceased grandfather.
 After his death his heart was removed and buried within the abbey, and his body elsewhere; which now seems unusual but appears to have been a common custom during much of the medieval period.

 During the 13th century there were numerous disputes with other monasteries in the area, such as Croxden Abbey and Trentham Priory, regarding the access and ownership of land, especially pastureland, and of the collection of tithes.
 These problems seem to have been eventually resolved without any of the aggressive clashes sometimes noted under similar circumstances elsewhere.

 The abbey was the second greatest monastic land owner in the county, after Burton-on-Trent Abbey.

-There were more difficulties in the 14th century with the abbey being seized by the Crown in 1339 due to the accusation that 'the abbey had been acquired in defiance of the Statute of Mortmain,' though the abbot was quickly able to prove otherwise.
+There were more difficulties in the 14th century, with the abbey being seized by the Crown in 1339 due to the accusation that “the abbey had been acquired in defiance of the Statutes of Mortmain,” though the abbot was quickly able to prove otherwise.